Mughan Mahal

 Mughan Mahal in the 18th century.

-Mughan Mahal (later Javad prefecture, Petropavlovsk okrug) was one of the historical-geographical and administrative territories.
+Mughan Mahal (later Cavad prefecture, Petropavlovka okrug) was one of the historical-geographical and administrative territories within the Mughan plain.

 History

 The Mughan Mahal was present in Sabirabad and Saatly Districts.

 The district governor was Hasan Khan.

 Population

 In 1821, one fortress (Qalaqayın) and 44 hamlets (some of which are known as Bildik, Ulucali-Khalphali, Mammishli, Kurkandi, Jangan, First Ranjbars, Murids, Second Ranjbars, Garagli, Minbashi, Molla Vaizli, Damamayagali, Ali Sultanli, Şahadlı, Gushtan, Molday, Mustafabeyli, Hashimkhanli, Potular) hosted 500 families.

 Economy

 The residents of the Mughan Mahal were engaged in agriculture, cattle breeding and cotton.